-Participants Eric Blayo, Matthieu Brachet, Laurent Debreu, Nicolas Ducousso, Emilie Duval, Florian Lemarié, Gurvan Madec, Antoine Nasser.
+Participants: Eric Blayo, Laurent Debreu, Emilie Duval, Florian Lemarié, Gurvan Madec, Antoine Nasser.

 With the increase of resolution, the hydrostatic assumption becomes less valid and the AIRSEA group also works on the development of non-hydrostatic ocean models.
 The treatment of non-hydrostatic incompressible flows leads to a 3D elliptic system for pressure that can be ill conditioned in particular with non geopotential vertical coordinates.
-That is why we favour the use of the non-hydrostatic compressible equations that removes the need for a 3D resolution at the price of reincluding acoustic waves [17].
-A comparison between 2D and 3D simulations of non hydrostatic surface waves has been performed in
+That is why we favour the use of the non-hydrostatic compressible equations that removes the need for a 3D resolution at the price of reincluding acoustic waves [69].
+A comparison between 2D and 3D simulations of non hydrostatic surface waves has been performed in [13].

-[44].
 In addition, Emilie Duval started her PhD in September 2018 on the coupling between the hydrostatic incompressible and non-hydrostatic compressible equations.
-A detailed analysis of acoustic-gravity waves in a free-surface compressible and stratified ocean is presented in [35].
+In 2021, a detailed analysis of acoustic-gravity waves in a free-surface compressible and stratified ocean has been published in Ocean Modelling [2].

 Accurate and stable implementation of bathymetry boundary conditions in ocean models remains a challenging problem.
 The dynamics of ocean flow often depend sensitively on satisfying bathymetry boundary conditions and correctly representing their complex geometry.
 Generalized (e.g.) terrainfollowing coordinates are often used in ocean models, but they require smoothing the bathymetry to reduce pressure gradient errors.
 Geopotential -coordinates are a common alternative that avoid pressure gradient and numerical diapycnal diffusion errors, but they generate spurious flow due to their "staircase" geometry.
-In [9], we introduce a new Brinkman volume penalization to approximate the no-slip boundary condition and complex geometry of bathymetry in ocean models.
+In [61], we introduce a new Brinkman volume penalization to approximate the no-slip boundary condition and complex geometry of bathymetry in ocean models.
 This approach corrects the staircase effect of -coordinates, does not introduce any new stability constraints on the geometry of the bathymetry and is easy to implement in an existing ocean model.
 The porosity parameter allows modelling subgrid scale details of the geometry.
 We illustrate the penalization and confirm its accuracy by applying it to three standard test flows: upwelling over a sloping bottom, resting state over a seamount and internal tides over highly peaked bathymetry features.
-Figure (8.1.1) shows strong improvements obtained when the penalization method is used in comparison with traditional terrain following σ simulations.
-At 6 km resolution, the penalization methods (Figure (8.1.1) d)), that takes into account details of bathymetry, allows to recover internal tide wave beams closed to the 3 km simulation.
-(Figure (8.1.1) a)).
+New results on realistic applications will be submitted soon.
+In the context of the Gulf Stream simulation, Figure (1) shows very significant improvements brought by the use of penalization methods.
+Through the use of penalty methods, the Gulf Stream detachment is correctly represented in a 1/8 degree simulation.
+This opens the door to a clear improvement of climate models in which a good representation of this mechanism is essential.
 Following this work, Antoine Nasser started his PhD in October 2019 on penalization methods.
 One of the objectives is to study the representation of overflows in global ocean model.
 The NEMO ocean model will be used for the applications.

 In the context of the H2020 IMMERSE project, the AIRSEA team is in charge of the development of a new time stepping strategy for the NEMO ocean model.
-Nicolas Ducousso works particularly on the design of Runge Kutta schemes for ocean models, taking into account the splitting between barotropic and baroclinic models.
-The team also studies the use of exponential time integrators ([40]) for ocean models.
+The team also studies the use of exponential time integrators ([54] (submitted to Applied Numerical Mathematics) and [4]) for ocean models.